How to

 Your 2024 Good (Philadelphia) Citizen Calendar

-The dates you need and things to do in Philadelphia to make this year your civic best
+The dates you need in September and beyond for things to do in Philadelphia to make this year your civic best

 Your 2024 Good (Philadelphia) Citizen Calendar

-The dates you need and things to do in Philadelphia to make this year your civic best
+The dates you need in September and beyond for things to do in Philadelphia to make this year your civic best

-Welcome to the 2024 Good Philadelphia Citizen Calendar, full of good things to do in Philly, all year long.
-Let this month-by-month calendar guide you to dozens of ways to take part in city life — and to make Philly better for all of us: Voting.
+Welcome to the 2024 Good Philadelphia Citizen Calendar, full of good things to do in Philly, the rest of the year.
+Let this two-months-left calendar guide you to dozens of ways to take part in city life — and to make Philly better for all of us: Voting.
 Volunteering.
 Cheering on our cherished traditions and teams.
 Cleaning up after ourselves.

 Truth be told, you can be a good citizen any day of the year: Sweep your block.
 Donate a book to a little free library.
 Donate your time to any kind of shelter.
 Buy a box of overpriced candy from a kid on the subway.
 Lend a hand to someone who could use it.
 Patronize a local business.
 Get out there.
 Participate in our city.
 Mark down these civic holidays and Philly-centric events, to make this year in Philadelphia your — and our — best year, ever.